Mark Singer: Career

 In July 2017, Singer wrote a web column about efforts by the 115th United States Congress to repeal the Patient Protection and Affordable Care Act, including thoughts on his own history of treatment for autoimmune disease.
 The column, written in anticipation of a crucial vote on the repeal by Senator John McCain, was believed by many to have had a decisive effect on McCain's decision-making, with opinion writer Larry O'Connell calling it "tailor-made" for the senator.

+Death

+Singer died in Manhattan on June 19, 2026, after being diagnosed with cancer of the salivary gland in 2025.
+He was 75.